 If you can allow three weeks for your time in Australia, things start to get really interesting!
 Instead of zooming around taking in high-impact tourist sites every day, you’ll have time to slow down and travel through one of our favorite parts of Australia, the Sapphire Coast!

-Rather than starting in Sydney, book your tickets to fly into Melbourne (check out this neighborhood guide to help you decide what area to stay in).
+Rather than starting in Sydney, book your tickets to fly into Melbourne.
 Spend a few days exploring the city and nearby areas – some of our top things to do in Melbourne include family-favorite ACMI (Australian Centre for the Moving Image), eating at Lakhsa King, a daytrip to the nearby Mornington Peninsula for a winery lunch and tasting at Foxey’s Hangout and a one-night trip along the Great Ocean Road to see the Twelve Apostles.
 Consider taking a trip out to Phillip Island to see the nightly penguin parade!
 If you’re visiting with kids, check out these family-friendly Melbourne activities suggested by a local.

 With a rental car at your disposal, drive the whole way up from Melbourne to Sydney instead of flying!
 There are so many picture-perfect coastal towns, peaceful natural parks and secluded beaches that it’s impossible to see everything.
 You’ll have amazing opportunities to see Australia’s most famous residents in their natural habitat.
 We spent four nights on the drive, and would have spent more if we’d known just how amazing the region is.
 Check out our complete guide to the drive from Melbourne to Sydney.